The world's noisiest airliners are effectively banned from UK airports.

-Please note that an exemption will not be issued where the flight could reasonably be operated using a Chapter 3 compliant aircraft, even if, for example, the Chapter 3 compliant aircraft will cost more to charter or has a capacity or payload greater than needed.
+Please note that an exemption will not be issued where the flight could reasonably be operated using a noise compliant aircraft, even if, for example, the noise compliant aircraft will cost more to charter or has a capacity or payload greater than needed.

 and, in the case of urgent relief flights: